grocerycrud/documentation/3.x/getting_started/grocery-crud-enterprise-installation.md

 you may experience:

 - Getting the "Ooooops, something went wrong!
 If you can see this message, this is probably a misconfiguration in Grocery CRUD Enterprise!" message.
-Video tutorial: <a target="_blank" href="https://www.youtube.com/watch?v=bCJTU6PWhYs">Troubleshooting Grocery CRUD Enteprise part 1</a>
+I've created a video tutorial for Grocery CRUD Enterprise version 2 but it can be also applied to version 3: <a target="_blank" href="https://www.youtube.com/watch?v=bCJTU6PWhYs">Troubleshooting Grocery CRUD Enteprise part 1</a>

 <br/>